supertestnet/epic_poetry_club/_posts/2026-08-16-list-of-catholic-epic-poems-til-1100-ad.md

 The Heraclian Trilogy | George of Pisidia | ~2,200 lines The Hexaemeron | George of Pisidia | ~1,800 lines
 The Hexaemeron (this was mostly an adaptation of book 1 of Dracontius's poem The Praise of God, with revisions and expansions) | Eugenius II of Toledo | ~600 lines
-The Great Canon of Repentance | St. Andrew of Crete | ~1,400 lines Beowulf | Anonymous | ~3,200 lines
+Beowulf | Anonymous | ~3,200 lines
 In Praise of the Virgins | St. Aldhelm | ~2,900 lines